Actions at Novia UAS due to Coronavirus preparedness

 - Hand sanitizers can be found at the exits, student restaurants and common spaces.

-- Events arranged by student associations is allowed on campus, as long as Novias recommendations are followed, which include safety distance and wearing masks when social distance cannot be kept.
-Associations should also inform Novias Manager of Safety and Facilities Services, Tommy Nyman about events organized on campus.
+- Events/ Parties are not allowed in Novias facilities this fall.
+Student associations meetings are allowed on campus, as long as Novias recommendations are followed, which include safety distance and wearing masks when social distance cannot be kept.

 Service at campus